evoliptic/certificates_coll/README.md

 not implemented:
 ----------------
 one of feature of the program would be to let the user modify the differents fields of any entered starting template at the beginning.
 However, as those starting templates should verify their bits length can be divided by 128, we could assume that the user has already crafted compliant template.
-More, due to optionnal and redondants possible fields in the templates, as well as untrusted user input, we can't make sure the template entered won't screw up completly the program.
-Due to this, only the modification of relevant fields in the default starting template is implemented.
+More, due to optionnal and redondants possible fields in the templates, as well as untrusted user input, and the fact that certificates are somewhat attached to the CA one, we can't make sure the template entered won't screw up completly the program.
+Due to this, only the modification of relevant fields in the default starting templates (both for CA and cerficate) is implemented.

 Future :